felixwittwer/casio_abi_math_2025/README.md

 6. Press [EXIT] as shown on the screen. <br>
 7. Press [MENU] as shown on the screen. <br>

+When the program ist insalled go into the "Einstellungen" (Settings) menu and select "Zurücksetzen" (Reset) this initializes all settings so the program can use them.
+If you do not do this step some menus will not work!

 **Note**
 Installation is also possible via the 3-Pin cable betweeen calculators.